fjvallarino/monomer/tasks.md

     - TextOverflow in TextStyle?
     - Add Bold/Italic support (instead of different Font for each case)
   - Button should change color when clicked/actioned
+  - Check label with flexHeight (multilabel was not showing first line if it did not fit)

 - Pending
   - Add testing